Lawrence Wilkerson: Trump administration foreign policy

-Wilkerson showed concern over the current Trump administration's foreign policy behavior, particularly on Iran and Trump's work against the Iran nuclear deal.
+Wilkerson showed concern over the first Trump administration's foreign policy behavior, particularly on Iran and Trump's work against the Iran nuclear deal.

 In September 2018, Wilkerson further said that the neoconservative agenda regarding war on Syria and Iran also threatened conflict between the U.S. and Russia and the long-term bogging down of U.S. military forces in major conflict.
 Wilkerson stated: "My serious concern is about the way U.S. National Security Advisor John Bolton and others in their positions of power now are orchestrating a scenario whereby Donald Trump, for political reasons or whatever, can use force in a significant way against Assad and ultimately Iran, because Iran's forces are there, and ultimately against Russia, because their forces are there in Syria, and this is most disquieting."
 The neoconservatives' military plan, argues Wilkerson, is "a recipe for" the U.S. military being in the region for "the next generation" with significant force "mired even deeper in this morass" and with the "day after day" attrition of dollars and lives.